openclasro/p13-agent-bank-front/README.md

 ## Connection with the server

-The server must be runnin on http://localhost:3001.
+The Argent Bank API must be running on http://localhost:3001.
 Follow the instructions in the following [Repo](https://github.com/OpenClassrooms-Student-Center/Project-10-Bank-API)

 ## Available Scripts